elec-e8408-mini-project-2025/project-documentation/README.md

 - The current scope of the project does not see it being used anywhere else, so no additional requirements are necessary

+{{< pagebreak >}}

 ### Data conversion and formulas

 In case the optional GPS tracking functionality is not implemented, the length of one step is hard coded as an approximation of average stride length.
-The value will be based on an equation referenced by Barreira et. al [4]: 42 percent of the person's height.
+The value will be based on an equation referenced from Barreira et. al 2010 [4] to be approximately 42 percent of the person's height.
 The average height of males in Finland is 180 cm.
 Thus the average stride length for an average length Finnish male would be

 $$0.42 \cdot 180\,cm = 75.6 cm = 0.756\,m \approx 0.76\,m$$